A Simple Streaming Bit-parallel Algorithm for Swap Pattern Matching: Our Algorithm

-\begin{proof} By Lemma~\ref{lem:match_algo} if there is a swap match of $P$ on position $j-p+1$ in $T$, then $R^j(m_{p,-1})=1$ or $R^j(m_{p,0})=1$.
-In either case the algorithm reports a match on position $j-p+1$.
+Our \GSM algorithm reports a match on position $j-p+1$ if and only if $R^j(m_{p,-1})=1$ or $R^j(m_{p,0})=1$.
+However, by Lemma~\ref{lem:match_algo}, this happens if and only if there is a swap match of $P$ on position $j-p+1$ in $T$.
+Hence, the algorithm is correct. \end{proof}

-On the other hand, if the algorithm reports a match on position $j-p+1$, then $R^j(m_{p,-1})=1$ or $R^j(m_{p,0})=1$.
-But then, by Lemma~\ref{lem:algo_match} there is a swap match of $P$ on position $j-p+1$ in $T$. \end{proof} and express the complexity of the algorithm. \begin{theorem} The \GSM algorithm runs in $O(\POverWcc (|\ALF| + t) + p)$ time and uses $O(\POverWcc |\ALF|)$ memory cells (not counting the input and output cells), where~$t$ is the length of the input text,~$p$ length of the input pattern,~$w$ is the word-size of the machine, and~$|\ALF|$ size of the alphabet.\footnote{To simplify the analysis, we assume that $\log t < w$, i.e., the iteration counter fits into one memory cell.} \end{theorem}
+\begin{theorem} The \GSM algorithm runs in $O(\POverWcc (|\ALF| + t) + p)$ time and uses $O(\POverWcc |\ALF|)$ memory cells (not counting the input and output cells), where~$t$ is the length of the input text,~$p$ length of the input pattern,~$w$ is the word-size of the machine, and~$|\ALF|$ size of the alphabet.\footnote{To simplify the analysis, we assume that $\log t < w$, i.e., the iteration counter fits into one memory cell.} \end{theorem}

-\begin{proof}[of Theorem~\ref{theor:complexity}] The initialization of $\RR[X,,]$ and $\D[x,]$ masks (lines~\ref{step:gsm_initrs} and \ref{step:gsm_initd}) takes $O(\POverWcc |\ALF|)$ time.
-The bits in $\D[x,]$ masks are set according to the pattern in $O(p)$ time (line~\ref{step:gsm_initd2}).
+\begin{proof} The initialization of $\RR[X,,]$ and $\D[x,]$ masks (lines~\ref{step:gsm_initrs} and \ref{step:gsm_initd}) takes $O(\POverWcc |\ALF|)$ time.
+The bits in $\D[x,]$ masks are set according to the pattern in $O(p)$ time (lines~\ref{step:gsm_initd1} and~\ref{step:gsm_initd2}).
 The main cycle of the algorithm (lines~\ref{step:gsm_repeatstep}--\ref{step:gsm_end}) makes $t$ iterations.
 Each iteration consists of computing values of $\RR[X,,]$ in $13$ bitwise operations, i.e., in $O(\POverWcc)$ machine operations, and checking for the result in $O(1)$ time.
 This gives $O(\POverWcc (|\ALF| + t) + p)$ time in total.
 The algorithm saves 3 $\RR[X,,]$ masks (using the same space for all $j$ and also for $\RR[X',,]$ masks), $|\ALF|$ $\D[x,]$ masks, and constant number of variables for other uses (iteration counters, temporary variable, etc.).
 Thus, in total the \GSM algorithm needs $O(\POverWcc |\ALF|)$ memory cells. \end{proof}

 \begin{corollary} If $p = c w$ for some constant~$c$, then the GSM algorithm runs in $O(|\ALF| + p + t)$ time and has $O(|\ALF|)$ space complexity.
 Moreover, if $p \le w$, then the GSM algorithm can be implemented using only $7 + |\ALF|$ memory cells. \end{corollary}